Cookies on the SIM Sherpa website

 EE and Vodafone are two of the four main mobile networks in the UK (O2 and Three are the others) and as such own and operate their own networks.
 Each has its pros and cons.

-In terms of 4G this is flipped around.
-EE hold an advantage for rural 4G as well as providing it in some pretty surprising locations.
+In terms of 4G data, this is flipped around.
+EE hold a narrow advantage for rural 4G, providing it in some pretty surprising locations.
 In large towns and cities there’s basically no difference between them.

 Useful link: EE's geographical 4G expansion plans